Customer Retention: Acquisition’s New Best Friend

 As a result, 89% of companies now expect to compete primarily on customer experience, claims Gartner.

 In this context, satisfying your customers isn’t good enough.
-To boost retention in 2016, you must deliver an unparalleled customer experience that outperforms your competitors.
+To boost retention in 2016, you must outperform your competitors by delivering an unparalleled customer experience.

 How does retention lead to growth?